 Did either of your parents smoke a pack a day for twenty years?
 How about your brothers or sisters — do any of them have a penchant for all things deep-fried?
 If you’re nodding your head right now, read on.
 Despite your model health habits, you may be the one who gets punished for your family’s misdeeds.

-Arguably one of the most contentious (and many people would say unfair) components of life insurance underwriting is a family history of cardiovascular disease (CVD) and cancer.
+Arguably one of the most contentious (and many people would say unfairly) components of life insurance underwriting is a family history of cardiovascular disease (CVD) and cancer.
 After all, it does seem unjust to be penalized for the misfortunes or lifestyle choices of our relatives.
 But like it or not, life insurance companies actively consider family history.
 And since there’s no use crying from the rooftops, we’re better off understanding what it is, how it works, and how it may affect your term life insurance rates.

 There are two types of family history that life insurance companies consider.
 Let’s take a look at each one.